-SchoolTutoring Academy’s tutoring programs for Fort Washington students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Fort Washington students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Fort Washington District Curriculum Used in Our In-Home Tutoring Programs

 Children in Fort Washington attend the Prince George’s County Public School system.
 With more than 125,000 students in over 200 schools, the district is one of the biggest in Maryland.
 Despite its large size, the district works hard to provide individualized educational opportunities in settings that promote learning for each and every student.
 Each school within the district offers a safe place for students to learn, and creates environments in which everyone is welcome.
 The district takes great pride in the kinds of coursework it provides to students.
 Both International Baccalaureate and Advanced Placement programs are available to high school students.

 We currently cover the following Fort Washington-area school district: Prince George’s County Public Schools.

 Contact our Academic Directors at 1-877-545-7737 to Discuss your Child's Strengths and Areas for Improvement.
 Get started with Fort Washington Tutor Today.

 A Parent Talks About Finding a Private, In-Home Tutor